gyl099/intelligent-talent-matching-platform/README.md

 frontend/   React frontend application backend/    Django REST API, database models, and matching logic
 ```
+### How to view the project
+This project can be opened via the automated .bat file included with other files or manually through terminal

-# For manual setup via terminal commands, follow the instructions below
+# For manual setup and other commands via terminal, follow the instructions below

 ## Backend Setup